mizdebski77/Training-App/README.md

 Check out the live demo of the application [here](https://mizdebski77.github.io/Training-App/).

 ## Description
 The Training App is built using React and utilizes HTML and CSS for structuring and styling.
-It leverages Tailwind CSS and Styled Components for enhanced styling capabilities.
+It leverages Tailwind CSS for enhanced styling capabilities.
 Tanstack Query is used for data fetching, enabling seamless integration with the Ninja API for retrieving holiday data.
 The application provides a user-friendly interface for signing up for training sessions while intelligently excluding unavailable days based on holidays and Sundays.

 ## Technologies Used
 - React